Jack Reacher: Television

 On 14 November 2018, Child announced a deal with Skydance Television and Paramount Television to produce a Jack Reacher series based on Child's novels and that there would be no more Reacher films.
-He also said that Tom Cruise would no longer portray the character and that another actor would be cast in the role, citing the height difference between the fictional character and Cruise remarking that he was going to try and find the perfect guy.
+He also said that Tom Cruise would no longer portray the character and that another actor would be cast in the role, citing the height difference between the fictional character and Child remarking that he was going to try and find the perfect guy.

 Amazon was chosen to develop the series for Prime Video with Nick Santora as the showrunner.
 On 4 September 2020, Alan Ritchson was cast to play Reacher.
 The first season of the series, Reacher premiered on 4 February 2022 with all episodes released simultaneously.
-On 7 November 2023, Amazon Prime Video announced that the first three episodes of Season 2 would be released on 15 December with more to follow in January 2024.
-A third season, based on the 2003 novel Persuader, premiered on February 20, 2025 and concluded on March 27, 2025.
+On 7 November 2023, Amazon Prime Video announced that the first three episodes of the second season would be released on 15 December with more to follow until 19 January 2024.
+A third season, based on the 2003 novel Persuader, premiered on 20 February 2025 and concluded on 27 March 2025.
+A fourth season, based on the novel, Gone Tomorrow, premiered on 12 August 2026.